MeatWheeze/NeepMeat/README.md

 ## Features

 - **Fluid pipes**: Complete with tanks, valves and pumps.
 - **Item pipes**: Simple and pretty item transfer.
-Advanced routing coming in the future.
+Advanced routing is planned.
-- **Numerous machines**: Block breaking and placing, auto-crafting,
+- **Numerous machines**: Block breaking and placing, auto-crafting, smelting, etc.
-- **Advanced ore processing**: Convert raw ores into cosmic fat using eldritch enzymes!
+- **Advanced ore processing**: A rather involved process that involves eldritch enzymes and cosmic fat.
 - **Building blocks**: Plenty of rusty, dingy and... bloody? textures are provided.
 Perfect for decorating hospitals, abattoirs, cathedrals and more!
 - M̵̛̦̽̊̀͆̿̕̕͝Ë̷͇́͐̓̉̿͌̃̈͋̀͝Ą̶̪̗̻͕͈̱͎̦̟͚̄̄͛̌̚̕͜T̴̜̖̝̖͈͙̺̦́̍̎̕͜͝